oracle/json-in-db/README.md

   examples that show how to work with JSON type column values in JDBC 21c+

+* [SodaExamples](SodaExamples) - a collection of small
+  examples that show how to work with JSON collections in the Autonomous Database (19c+).

 * [MuShop](https://github.com/oracle-quickstart/oci-cloudnative/tree/master/src/carts) - a cloud-native microservice written in Java.
 The service stores shopping cart data in the autonomous database using JSON collections (SODA).

 * [MuSprint](MuSprint) - a web application designed to track sprint user stories on a story board.
 Stories are organized into 'To Do', 'In Progress' or 'Completed' category.
 The application is built using the SERN stack (SODA, Express.js, React.js, Node.js).